From Zero to Ready to Contribute: Illustrated with Microsoft Edit

 # channel = "nightly"

-• When you will run cargo build in the microsoft/edit folder, Cargo will automatically use nightly
+• When we will run cargo build in the microsoft_edit/ folder, Cargo will automatically use the “nightly” version of the compiler

-• When you run cargo build in YOUR folders (without rust-toolchain.toml), Cargo will use stable (your default Rust version)
+• When we run cargo build in one of our folders (one without rust-toolchain.toml), Cargo will use the “stable” version (our default Rust compiler version)

 rustc --version